sireliah/dragit/README.md

 - re-enable the Bluetooth

 ## Done
+- crashes when no network interface is available
+- implement error events
 - TransferCommand::Accept should specify which file should be accepted
 - add sender side progress bar
 - fix the inbound memory issue